Karon03/Milestone-Project-3/README.md

 ## Fixes/Features for the Future

-As this application is still a work in progress, there are several outstanding issues that need to be addressed.
-We are currently working on styling all the pages properly.
-The signup page needs a redirect or a button to return to the home page or login.
-Additionally, the Dashboard page is still under development, and  need to ensure that the current features work and begin to add more to it.
-This secion of the README will be updated frequently as we go through major changes!
+As this application is a work in progress, we have several features planned for future implementation.
+One of the key enhancements will be ensuring that transactions are properly deducted from the total income.
+This section of the README will be updated regularly to reflect major changes and new developments